-The Notes screen is used to enter notes against WhereScape RED objects.
+The Notes screen is used to enter notes for a particular WhereScape RED object.

 The notes on an object are included in the WhereScape RED documentation.
 Up to 4000 characters of information can be stored in the Notes field.

 By default, the Notes field is enabled for all object types.